 There are so many needs

-Our Social Concerns committee is a volunteer-based Outreach effort to bring the grace of Christ to others.
-This committee’s purpose is to increase the congregation’s awareness of the needs of our church members, our community, and our world, and establish congregation-supported programs to address some of thee needs.
+Our Social Concerns committee is a volunteer-based outreach effort to bring the grace of Christ to others.
+This committee’s purpose is to increase the congregation’s awareness of the needs of our church members, our community, and our world, and establish congregation-supported programs to address some of these needs.